 West Side Market, Progressive Field (The Cleveland Indians play here), James A. Garfield Monument, Soldiers and Sailors Monument, FirstEnergy Stadium, Key Tower (Cleveland’s Tallest building), Old Stone Church (pretty much what it sounds like), Old Arcade, St. John’s Cathedral, the Rock and Roll Hall of Fame.

-People who love the great outdoors will find plenty to keep them busy in Cleveland.
-All kinds of watersports can be enjoyed on the Cuyahoga river and Lake Erie – try kayaking, jetskiing, or even wind surfing!
+People who love the great outdoors will find plenty to keep them busy.
+All kinds of watersports can be enjoyed on the Cuyahoga River and Lake Erie – try kayaking, jet skiing, or even windsurfing!
 Backpackers will want to visit Cuyahoga Valley National Park – full of lush forests, beautiful waterfalls, and miles of hiking and biking trails.
 Too cold outside?
 Enjoy great views of the park from the inside of a cozy train on the Cuyahoga Valley Scenic Railroad.
-When finding apartments for rent, nature lovers should look for something with a view of the river.
+When finding apartments for rent in Cleveland OH, nature lovers should look for something with a view of the river.
 You should also check out Edgewater Park – a good spot to spend a relaxing Sunday.

 Cleveland has a highly efficient public transportation system with lots of buses and trains, so you don’t need a car if you don’t want one.
-Cleveland is a car friendly city as well, but traffic can be heavy, so make sure to rent an apartment close to work.
+It is also a car-friendly city, but traffic can be heavy, so make sure to find apartments for rent in Cleveland OH close to work.